exotel/google-appscripts/README.md

 * Automated Call Campaign
 * Automated Call Campaign and collect customer feedback/survey

 This repo has code samples to help one do the above mentioned

-You may refer to [4 COOL USECASES YOU CAN IMPLEMENT USING EXOTEL & GOOGLE SHEETS](https://exotel.in/blog/engineering/google-sheets-exotel/)
+You may refer to [4 COOL USECASES YOU CAN IMPLEMENT USING EXOTEL & GOOGLE SHEETS](https://exotel.in/blog/engineering/google-sheets-exotel/) for detailed steps to do the same